 Paris’s Busiest Train Station, the Gare du Nord, is also the Busiest in Europe:

-Gare du Nord is the busiest of Paris’s six terminus stations.
+Gare du Nord is the busiest of Paris’s six terminus stations, followed by Gare Saint-Lazare and Gare de Lyon.
 As the name implies, the station services trains for the north of France as well as train services to the UK, Belgium, The Netherlands and Northern Germany.
 For anyone travelling on the Eurostar to and from London St Pancras, Gare du Nord is the home to the Paris Eurostar.

 Gare du Nord